Raray-chuan/.github/profile/README.md

 <br/>

-## Warning, this is very important!！
+## Warning, this is very important!
 1.There should be no human flesh in the ingredients！</br>
 2.Please put your country's special recipes in your country's repository.</br>
 3.If the recipe is your own and you have tried it, please put the recipe in the World-food repository.</br>